apideck-libraries/portman/CHANEGLOG.md

 ### Enhancement

 - Phased out "node-fetch" in favour of "Axios" + improved error handling for remote OAS files
-- `newmanRunOptions` can now be passed as an object via cliOptionsFile.
+- `newmanRunOptions` can now be passed as an object via cli argument `--newmanRunOptions`, or cliOptionsFile.
 This will be used to extend/overwrite Portmans default Newman options. 🎉

 ## v1.3.3 - (2021-07-14)